revature-13Aug18-java/code-samples-for-Cindy-Peng/P3-rideshare-user-service/README.md

 - Microservices, Spring, DevOps, Agile, Java, Maven, Amazon Web Services, Git, SonarCloud.
-- Wrote JavaDoc documentation for the User-Service microservice.
-- Created JUnit tests for the repository, service, and controller layers using Mockito, MockMvc, Spring Boot Test, AssertJ.
-- Used ECL Emma to track code coverage and increased code coverage to 74%.
-- Participated in an Agile team environment.
-- Practiced developing on Git branches and pushing to the development branch, then merging to a master branch.
-- Cooperated with DevOps team to make sure added changes integrated well.
 - Added password reset controller endpoints needed from the front end application using Spring Security, Javax Mail, Auth0's JWT tokens, and testing the service and endpoints.